THESE 3 THINGS ARE ATTRACTING COCKROACHES TO YOUR HOME

 Roaches can enter your home or business through spaces as small as 3 mm high.
 In fact, an entire colony of roaches can fit through a gap this size.

 And once they’re inside, it won’t be long before you’ve got a growing cockroach infestation as they are prolific breeders.
+You don’t want these pests in your home as they can be extremely harmful to your health.

 What Are The Most Common Ways These Pests Enter Your Home?